thad75/OptionAI/README.md

 ## [Project : Introduction to AI ](Project)

 In this project, you will be introduced to the world of industrial Deep Learning:
-  - Creating your ML Stack
+  - Creating your ML Stack to perform Summarization
   - Creating a RAG Pipeline